 - Weighting: Scores out of 100; ties broken by academic score.

-Top-Ranked Optometry Universities Explained
+Top-Ranked Optometry Universities in the UK

 University of Manchester